 Swiss chard is an absolute garden champ for both cold and hot weather.
 It does best in zones 3 through 10 and should be planted about 40 days before the first frost date in your area.
 Give them a well-draining area of the garden that is either full sun or partial shade.
 Check out the “Bright Lights” cultivar for multicolored delight to spring from your garden beds.

-Some Tips For Winter Gardening Success
+Some Tips For Succesful Winter Vegetables

 Try it!
 I know you may be a little tired and burned-out after all the summer’s hard work, but getting a fall crop will make excellent use of your garden space.